Flying during the solar eclipse? These airports could see delays, FAA says

 "It's going to be hectic but fun," she added.
 "Go with the mindset that it's going to be busy and pack light and pack carefully.
 Be patient and pleasant with everyone."

-Passengers on the day of the eclipse should expect air traffic delays and an usually high number of drones in the skies, FAA Senior Technical Advisor Kevin Morris said in an advisory video.
+Passengers on the day of the eclipse should expect air traffic delays and an unusually high number of drones in the skies, FAA Senior Technical Advisor Kevin Morris said in an advisory video.

 According to the FAA, these airports could see delays on April 8: